Stasi Arbeitsgruppe des Ministers S: Organization

 Members of this unit were part of the anti-terrorist component of the Felix Dzerzhinsky Guards Regiment and were trained in Erkner on Rügen and in Teupitz.
 Parachute qualified units of the AGM/S are thought to include 2nd Reconnaissance Company (German: 2.
 Aufklärungskompanie) and two Stasi airborne agent units at Erkner, associated with the Dynamo Parachute Team at Rote Helene, Leipzig.

 Most of its members were recruited from various elite East German special forces units.
 623 full-time AGM/S personnel were assigned to task force units.

 The AGM/S reported directly to Erich Mielke.

 Duties

 While the AGM/S was meant to train its forces in special forces tactics to create guerrilla units in case of an emergency, they also dispatched units to protect East German diplomatic buildings in the 1980s.

 Commanders

 The long-time head of the AGM/S was Stasi Major General Heinz Stocker, which is the accepted reason for the letter S in the name of the organization.
-Others indiciate that the letter S means Special Tasks or Special Issues (Sonderfragen).
+Others indicate that the letter S means Special Tasks or Special Issues (Sonderfragen).

 Colonel Günter Rosenow became head of the department XXIII in October 1988, after Stocker's illness-related resignation.